ShepleySound/city-explorer/README.md

 ***08-23-2022 6:15PM*** - Application displays weather data for static data from a custom API.

+***08-25-2022 8:00PM*** - New weather display features, further modularization allows for faster updates in the future, and further checking for invalid API responses.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->